The RDAM Camp for Sound Engineers will consist of lectures, hands-on studio and concert recordings, live-streaming as well as various test recordings.

-In addition to this, you will work on research-based test recordings, including listening and analytical skills.
-You will also experience the research and production environment in Denmark - one of the world's leading countries within this area of expertise.
+In addition to this, you will work on research-based test recordings, including listening tests and training analytical skills.
+You will also experience a taste of the research and production environment in Denmark - one of the world's leading countries within this area of expertise.

-We welcome applicants with different levels of expertise - this includes both experienced professionals, applicants who want to pursue a degree in Sound Engineering and applicants with a general interest in sound engineering.
+We welcome applicants with different levels of expertise - this includes both professionals, applicants who want to pursue a degree in Sound Engineering and other applicants with a general interest in sound engineering.

 A certificate of participation will be issued for all participants.
 Full attendance and satisfactory course participation at university/conservatory level will earn you 5 ECTS (European Credit Transfer System).